comment-anything/requirements/drafts/current.md

 Anyone that has the browser extention installed on a browser, low level access to the program only able to comment, reply to comments and be premoted to a moderator global moderator or admin or banned by moderators and administrators either entirely or on a spacific domain.

+**User Account**

+User accounts are used to uniquely identify someone using a particular service.

 **User Interface**

 Also called a "UI" or "interface", a User Interface is the means in which a person controls a software application or hardware device.
 [14]

+**User Privileges**

+A status that indicates how much a user can interact with a service.

 **Version control**